 “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”
 Antoine de Saint-Exupéry

-Without even realising it, we often hang on to outdated images of ourselves, highlight achievements that date back years although we have developed new skills and nurtured new hobbies in the meantime.
-Without regular self-reflective inventories, we risk getting stuck in a mindset that projects an obsolete image of ourselves and ignores underused talents that in fact complement our character in a way that would make us stand out.
+Without even realising it, we often hang on to outdated images of ourselves.
+We highlight achievements that date back years although we have developed new skills and nurtured new hobbies in the meantime.
+Without regular self-reflective inventories, we risk getting stuck in a mindset that projects an obsolete image of ourselves.
+We then ignore underused talents that in fact complement our character in a way that would make us stand out.

-Skill-capsules that we composed after a careful inventory help us develop confidence in presenting ourselves authentically by showing the style that is consistent with who we are.
+Skill-capsules that we composed after a careful inventory help us develop confidence in presenting ourselves authentically.
+It enables us to show the style that is consistent with who we are.
 And, once we identified the content of our skill-capsule, the fun starts of experimenting with combinations.

 Combine to shine

 For me, the beauty of a capsule wardrobe lies in its efficiency.
 Since all pieces perfectly match each other, we no longer waste time thinking about what to wear and how to combine.
 Through smart combination, the impact of the wardrobe grows larger than the sum of its parts because each item will underline the particularity of the other.
 After all, it is the extravagant accessory or remarkable garment that boosts a standard outfit and defines a unique style that will stand out and impress.